(b. 1972, Nicosia).

-Serghi, Sophia (b.
-1972, Nicosia).
-Cypriot composer, now resident in the USA, of stage, orchestral, chamber, and vocal works that have been performed in Europe and the USA.
+Cypriot composer, now resident in the USA, of stage, orchestral, chamber, and vocal works that have been performed in Europe and North America.

 Ms. Serghi studied with Vincent McDermott at Lewis and Clark College in Oregon from 1990–94, where she earned her BA cum laude, and then with George Edwards, Jonathan D. Kramer and Fred Lerdahl at Columbia University from 1994–98, where she earned her MA and DMA.
-She also attended the Aspen Music Festival in 1992–93, where she studied with George Tsontakis, and the Oregon Bach Festival in 1995–96, where she studied with John Harbison, Robert Kyr and Judith Weir.
-In addition, she studied with Betsy Jolas at the Académie Américaine in Fontainebleau in 1997 and has attended masterclasses with William Albright, Louis Andriessen, Theodore Antoniou, Jacob Druckman, Lou Harrison, Frederic Rzewski, and Joan Tower.
+She also attended the Aspen Music Festival and School in Colorado in 1992–93, the Oregon Bach Festival in 1995–96 and the Conservatoire Américain de Fontainebleau in 1997.

-Among her honors are the Fulbright and Presidential scholars (1990–94) and the Cheney (1992–93) and Rena Ratte (1994) awards at Lewis and Clark College and the Mellon Fellowship (1994–98) and the Edna and Boris Rapoport Prize (1995) at Columbia University.
-Other honors include First prizes in the Cyprus State Orchestra (1997, for Kavo Greko), the Athens Concert Hall Greek Composers (1998, for Sizzle) and the Whittaker (1999, for Panegyric) competitions.
-Most recently, she served as artist-in-residence at the Cité International des Arts in Paris (2000, on a Virginia Atelier Award) and received the Salvatore Martirano Composition Award from the University of Illinois (2000, for Sizzle) and Third Prize in the Center for Mediterranean Music Composition Award (2002, for Flying Flowers).
+Among her honours are the Fulbright Scholarship and Presidential Scholarship (1990–94), the Cheney Award (1992–93) and the Rena Ratte Award (1994), all at Lewis and Clark College, and the Mellon Fellowship (1994–98) and the Edna and Boris Rapoport Prize (1995) at Columbia University, as well as First Prize in the competition of the Cyprus State Orchestra (1997, for Kavo Greko), First Prize in the competition of the Athens Concert Hall (1998, for Sizzle) and First Prize in the competition Whittaker (1999, for Panegyric).
+Most recently, she served as artist-in-residence at the Cité International des Arts in Paris (2000, on the Virginia Atelier Award) and received the Salvatore Martirano Composition Award from the University of Illinois at Urbana–Champaign (2000, for Sizzle) and Third Prize in the Center for Mediterranean Music Composition Award (2002, for Flying Flowers).

-She served as the pianist of the multimedia ensemble Ultra-Violet in New York City from 1996–98 and as director of the HY-PER Art Ensemble at the College of William and Mary from 1998–2000.
-She has served as the artistic director and pianist of the SCHIZO5 Ensemble in Cyprus since 2000.
+She served as the pianist of the multimedia ensemble Ultra-Violet in New York, New York from 1996–98 and as director of the HY-PER Art Ensemble at the College of William & Mary in Virginia from 1998–2000.
+She has served as artistic director and pianist of the SCHIZO5 Ensemble in Cyprus since 2000.

-She was an assistant professor at the College of William and Mary in Virginia from 1998–2000, where she has held the same post since 2002.
+She taught as an assistant professor at the College of William & Mary from 1998–2000, where she has again taught as an assistant professor since 2002.
 She taught as a visiting professor at Ionian University in Corfu, the University of Athens and the University of Macedonia in Thessaloníki from 2000–02.

 COMPLETE LIST OF WORKS